 Class runs for approximately 3.5 hours.

 Included in the cost of the class: all materials and use of equipment, class notes & recipes, and about 1.5 kilograms of soap.
-Coffee, tea and a light snack will be provided.
-You are welcome to bring your own food if you prefer.
+You will also receive a silicone box mould to use in class and take home, which is reusable.

-Class size is currently limited to 4.
+Class size is limited to 6.
 Participants must be aged 16 or over.

 This class is suitable for vegans but if you have any questions, feel free to email before booking.